MuriloRoque/MuriloRoque/README.md

 I enjoy creating applications, teaching, and helping people in my community whenever they need it :handshake:.

-Currently, I am working as a Code Instructor at Trybe, a remote full-stack development school.
+Currently, I am working as a Fullstack Ruby on Rails Engineer at BairesDev.

 In the past, I studied at Microverse, a remote full-stack development program with a focus on git-standup and peer to peer programming.